#F5F5F5

 What are halftone effects?

-Halftone is a 20th-century printing technique in which patterns of dots create images.
-At a time when printing processes were limited, halftone was a way to create the appearance of colours and shades.
-Today, simulating halftone effects is a way to reference or play with retro media styles.
+Halftone is a 20th-century printing technique where patterns of dots were used to create images.
+At a time when printing processes were limited, halftone was the method used to create the appearance of colours and shades.
+Today, simulating halftone effects is a way to reference or play with vintage photo effects by evoking the dotted, grainy look of old-fashioned colour printing.

 How to achieve a halftone filter effect in Adobe Photoshop.